 There is an outbreak of a disease caused by a new strain of coronavirus that has not been previously identified in humans.
 The disease caused by this coronavirus is called ‘COVID-19’.
-To date, COVID-19 has mostly affected people who live in or have visited mainland China, or who have had close contact with a confirmed case of COVID-19.
+The outbreak started in Hubei Province in China in December 2019 and has spread to a number of other countries outside China.

-Infection with COVID-19 is now a notifiable condition under the ACT Public Health Act 1997.
-All cases and suspected cases of COVID-19 must be reported by doctors, authorised nurse practitioners, pathologists and hospital managers to the ACT Chief Health Officer.
-All suspected cases (i.e. cases undergoing testing) and confirmed cases must be notified within 24 hours by calling the Communicable Disease Control Section on (02) 5124 9213 during business hours or (02) 9962 4155 after hours.
+COVID-19 is a notifiable condition under the ACT Public Health Act 1997.
+Confirmed cases of COVID-19 must be reported to the Communicable Disease Control (CDC) Section as soon as practicable by calling (02) 5124 9213 during business hours or (02) 9962 4155 after hours.

-Test patients who fit the suspected case definition:
+Testing patients who meet the suspect case definition: